eilandx/eilandx.github.io/_posts/2024-08-12-homelab-part2.md

 ### Variables.tf file

-Start by creating a `variables.tf` file in the `variables/` directory.
+Start by creating a `variables.tf` file in the root directory.
 This file contains all the variables that are used in our Terraform configuration.

 ```hcl
 variable "adguard_host" {